 **Note that wages earned by those in J-2 status are not exempt from FICA taxes.

-Tax forms and regulations vary from State to State.
+Tax forms and regulations vary from state to state.
 In Iowa you will use Form IA1040 to file your state tax return.
-Guidance on Iowa tax return preparation is available elsewhere on this Website.
+For more information on filing your Iowa tax return see Iowa Tax Information.

 In addition to your Federal tax return you must complete a tax return for each U.S. State in which you worked during the year.
 (Exceptions are Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming which have no State income tax on wages.)
 If you worked in both Iowa and another State during the year, you must complete Form IA1040 and attach an IA Form 126 or IA Form 130 depending on your situation.
 You'll need to file similar “part-year resident” forms for the other State(s) where you worked during the year.
 Multiple state tax returns can become complicated because you must report total income earned during the year to both States then calculate a prorated amount of tax applicable to the earnings from each State.
 If you need assistance please contact a tax advisor.